 Candy Corn Icebox Cake

-This Candy Corn Icebox Cake is so fun and cute for Halloween!
-It’s completely no bake and full of the delicious flavors of vanilla and buttery shortbread!
+This Candy Corn Icebox Cake is so fun, tasty and cute for Halloween!
+It’s completely no bake and full of delicious vanilla and buttery shortbread!

 This post is sponsored by Walkers Shortbread, but all opinions are my own.